 Click the number under the photo to be taken to the corresponding link.
 These may be affiliate links in which I receive a small commission at no cost to you; I appreciate you shopping my links!

-These picks are so subjective based on how much work you want to do and how much space you have!
-I really think the Hearth & Hand dollhouses offer an amazing value for their overall size and quality!
+These picks are so subjective based on budget, how much work you want to do and how much space you have!
 Also keep an eye out on facebook marketplace; you can oftentimes score great deals on dollhouses, especially if you’re planning on renovating!
 A lot of these fly off the shelves around Christmastime, so make sure you buy early and set restock notifications!

 Adding accessories is SO fun and a chance to really add personality to the house!
 Whether it’s decor, activities, food, or stocking the kitchen, I feel like these items are what really brings the house to life!
 I linked a few fun finds from stores like Amazon and Target, but be sure to check out Etsy; there are so many talented dollhouse accessory makers!